Miacidae/Lil-Manster-Public/README.md

 Requires some tinkering and studying to edit, but fairly accessible compared to writing your own asm routines.

 `graphics` holds a small portion of the game's graphics, including the intro crawl, portraits, and some elements of battle animations.
-Everything that requires translation is also located in there.
+Anything that requires translation is located there.
 Everything else is a WIP.

 `tables` will be of most interest for modders, and broadly replaces the function of Nightmare modules.
 Units, class, item, chapter data, but also battle animation properties, arena opponents... there is a little of everything.
 Editing these should be easy for almost anyone.